Bubblemelon/alternate-dump-files/README.md

 $ hd filename

 $ hexdump filename
-// hexdump displays/orders bytes depending the endianess of your machine
+// hexdump displays/orders bytes depending on the endianess of your machine
 ```
 The code in this repository called ["detect_endianess"](https://github.com/Bubblemelon/detect_endianess "Bubblemelon's Detect Endianess") can determine the endianess of your computer.